chatch/hashed-timelock-contract-ethereum/README.md

 2. `withdraw(contractId, preimage)` claim funds revealing the preimage
 3. `refund(contractId)` if withdraw was not called the contract creator can get a refund by calling this some time after the time lock has expired.

-See the tests [here](test/htlcERC20.js) for examples of javascript clients using the contract.
+See [test/htlcERC20.js](test/htlcERC20.js) for examples of interacting with the contract from javascript.

 ## ABI and Bytecode